List of DC Comics characters: K: Willougby Kipling in other media

 Willoughby Kipling appears in Doom Patrol, portrayed by Mark Sheppard as an adult and Tyler Crumley as a child.

 Kirigi

 Takibi Kirigi is a character appearing in American comic books published by DC Comics.
 The character, created by James Owsley and Jim Aparo, first appeared in Batman #431 (March 1989).

 Takabi Kirigi is a martial arts master taught Bruce Wayne the art of ninjitsu when Bruce approached him for martial arts training.
 Kirigi was later hired by Ra's al Ghul to train members of the League of Assassins in ninjutsu such as the Bronze Tiger.
 Batman visited Kirigi when he recognized some of the moves done by the League of Assassins members that Kirigi taught him.

 Kirigi in other media

 Kirigi appears in Batman: Arkham Origins, voiced by Kaiji Tang.
-This version is based in North Korea and appears in the "Initiation" DLC.
+This version is based in North Korea.

+Kismet

+Kismet is a cosmic entity appearing in American comic books published by DC Comics.
+Created by Jerry Ordway and Tom Grummet, the character first appeared in Adventures of Superman #494 (September, 1992).
+One of the most powerful beings in the DC Universe, she is a Lord of Order whose responsibilities makes her both a defender against the forces of evil and a embodiment of the aforementioned universe.

+Born on a distant planet as Ahti, she was both an alien priestess and paramour of her peer, Tuoni.
+The pair had fallen out when was chosen and ascended into the "Kismet" role, which Tunoi also coveted, ascending as a Lord of Chaos studying forbidden magic at the cost of his physical body during a battle with Ahti, who showed mercy by shunting his shattered body into the Phantom Zone.
+Tunoi eventually regain a form thanks to a projection of Kem-L, an ancestor of Superman unaware of his true nature, with arcane Kryptonian science and became Kismet's rival, coveting her cosmic powers.
+She would appear numerous times as Superman's ally, including when she assisted him in defeating Imperiex.

+She would later become involved in various crossovers with the Marvel Universe; both herself and Eternity were kidnapped by Krona when the Grandmaster engineers a merging of the Marvel Universe and the DC Universe, who use their connections to their universes in an attempt to destroy both so he can learn their secrets.
+The pair also fell in love for a brief time.
+In another instance, the pair's brief coupling allowed for the universes to crossover once more.